Ed

 Thanks are owed to The Revs.
 Christine Olson (past chair), Sherri Schafer (past chair), Paul Schafer, Casey Linemann, Ryan Heycock, Ruth Bullwinkle, Kevin Mackey, Randy Richardson, Sally Bartling, Darick Biondi, and Ben Erzkus for their now concluded service on the team.

-The Fall 2025 Synod Clergy Continuing Education Event will be held 21-23 October 2025 with The Rev. Dr. Reed Carlson, Assistant Professor of OT/Hebrew Bible, Sewanee Seminary, presenting on "Spirits, Angels, and Demons in the Bible," at the St. John XXIII Pastoral Center, Charleston, WV.
+The Fall 2025 Synod Clergy Continuing Education Event was held 21-23 October 2025 with The Rev. Dr. Reed Carlson, Assistant Professor of OT/Hebrew Bible, Sewanee Seminary, presenting on "Spirits, Angels, and Demons in the Bible," at the St. John XXIII Pastoral Center, Charleston, WV.

 Presenter